Draft Elements Review and Public Comment

 We invite community members and residents like you to review the draft General Plan Elements and share comments on Newport Beach's future!

-Three elements are available for public review at this time:
+Seven elements are available for public review at this time:

 Review the drafts (including goals and policies) and tell us what resonates, what’s missing, and what matters most to you.
 Share your thoughts below!